More details about this document

 List of Conventions#

-- Convention 01: The publisher's identifier MUST be registered in the Identification of Public Organizations (DIR3) taxonomy.
+- Convention 01: The publisher's identifier MUST be registered and available in the taxonomy of datos.gob.es

 - Convention 02: The literals